 Prediction of specificity profile changes upon mutation (Rubenstein et al. PLOS Comp Biol) and scheme for scoring protease-substrate complexes (Pethe et al. JMB)

-Scheme to elucidate specificity landscape of a protease by combining yeast surface display, molecular simulations and machine learning (Pethe, Rubenstein et al. submitted)
+Scheme to elucidate specificity landscape of a protease by combining yeast surface display, molecular simulations and machine learning (Pethe, Rubenstein et al. PNAS 2019)

 Designing light- and proteolysis-controlled enzymes for advancing chemotherapy

 We are developing the ability to design enzymes such that they can be activated by environmental stimuli or external triggers such as light.
 The application we are pursuing is Directed Enzyme Prodrug Therapy, which is a promising approach to attenuate side-effects and thereby increase the therapeutic efficacy of conventional chemotherapy.
 In this approach an exogenous enzyme, targeted to the tumor by, for example, an antibody, activates a prodrug to generate toxicity locally.
 Animal studies and clinical trials have shown that slow clearance leading to activity of enzyme in non-tumor tissue is a major limitation.
 Computationally designed “smart” enzymes, that are constitutively inactive but are activatable by a tumor-specific stimulus (MMP-2 protease) or light (via use of attached azobenzene dyes) are expected to overcome these limitations.
 We have obtained good starting leads straight from computational design (~10X switches) (Blacklock et al. J. Am.
 Chem.
 Soc.
 2018), developed high-throughput screening approaches (Yachnin & Khare, Prot.
 Eng.
 Des.
 Sel.
 2017).
 Biological characterization of designed enzymes is ongoing (Justin Drake, Rutgers).